Visitors and alumni

 Referrals from public libraries

-Members of the public will need a written referral from the the Librarian at their Public library for access for research needs sent to firstname.lastname@example.org.
+Members of the public will need a written referral from the Librarian at their Public library for access to research needs sent to: firstname.lastname@example.org.
 This will be for one visit free of charge.
 Subsequent visits will be charged at the rate of External users.

 Frequently asked questions

 - To enable such users to make copies of an article in a journal or chapter of a book for commercial purposes, the CLA has a Library Licence Scheme but digital copies eg scans or photographs are not permitted.

 - This form contains details about what is being copied and assists the CLA with the distribution of the money received to authors, visual artists or publishers.
 Please retain the CLA Library Licence form (which is also your VAT receipt)

 - If you are an alumnus/alumna or a visitor to the University wishing to photocopy or print, you can create a guest account online.
 Click on "I do not have an account yet, I would like to create one".
 Follow the onscreen instructions and you will be given a unique username and password